 Do I Need an Attorney to Seal or Expunge My Case?

-You don't technically need the assistance of an attorney to seal or expunge your case, which is why the attorney letterhead is an optional requirement for a certificate of eligibility.
+You don't technically need the assistance of a criminal defense attorney to seal or expunge your case, which is why the attorney letterhead is an optional requirement for a certificate of eligibility.

 That being said, we do highly recommend working with an attorney if you want to seal or expunge your record.
 There's a lot of reasonably complicated legal paperwork involved in a sealing or expungement application, and an attorney can help you fill out all the forms correctly.
 The last thing you want to do is wait eagerly on your expungement for five months, only to have the FDLE reject your certificate of eligibility application because you didn't take the proper steps when filling out some paperwork.
 An attorney can also advise you on what you should do next if your certificate of eligibility application or sealing and expungement request is denied by the FDLE or a court.

 If you need help sealing or expunging your criminal record, the Law Offices of Jason K.S.
 Porter, P.A., has your back.
-Our Jacksonville expungement attorney can help you take all the necessary precautions when trying to seal or expunge your record.
+Our team can help you take all the necessary precautions when trying to seal or expunge your record.

 Arrange a free consultation!
 Contact us online or via phone at (904) 701-0591.